 TL;DR

 Slippage refers to the difference between the expected price of a trade and the price at which it is executed.
 Common in volatile markets like cryptocurrencies, it arises due to rapid price changes and market liquidity.
-Slippage impacts traders by either benefiting them (positive slippage) or leading to unexpected costs (negative slippage).
-It is crucial for traders and investors to understand and manage slippage to optimize trading outcomes.
+It impacts traders by either benefiting them (positive slippage) or leading to unexpected costs (negative slippage).
+It is crucial for traders and investors to understand and manage it to optimize trading outcomes.

 Executive Summary

-Origins and Backstory
+Origins and Backstory of Slippage

-Key Principles and Concepts
+Key Principles and Concept

-Definition
+Definition of Slippage

-Slippage occurs when there is a discrepancy between the expected price of a trade and the price at which it is executed.
+It occurs when there is a discrepancy between the expected price of a trade and the price at which it is executed.
 It is most common in markets characterized by high volatility and low liquidity.

 Types of Slippage